Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 The second biggest driver is how much raw content needs to become eLearning, and how long the finished course needs to run.

 A common misconception: "our 200-page manual should become 200 slides."
 It almost never does.
-Good instructional design cuts content down to the parts that actually change behaviour, then structures what's left so a learner can absorb it.
+Good instructional design cuts content down to the parts that actually change behavior, then structures what's left so a learner can absorb it.
 A 200-page manual might become 25 minutes of seat time, or it might need to be split into three separate courses because the audiences diverge.
 That analysis is real work, and it happens before any development starts.

 Stakeholder review cycles

 Every stakeholder added to the review cycle compounds cost.
 One reviewer, usually the project sponsor, is clean.
 Two is manageable if they're aligned.
-Three or more and you start getting conflicting feedback and rework.
+Three or more, and you start getting conflicting feedback and rework.
 Add legal, brand, or compliance reviews late in the process, and you're looking at a rebuild of sections that were already approved.

 Lock the stakeholder list and the review process before kickoff, not during week two.
 A good vendor will push for this.
 If they don't, ask them how they handle competing feedback and when the scope officially locks.